To be informed of the latest news

 Laser granulometry is used to characterize organic, inorganic and even metallic powders used in pharmaceutical, cosmetic, chemical, ceramic and metallurgical (additive manufacturing) applications, all while abiding by regulatory standards such as ISO 13320.

-FILAB is able to provide its technical know-how relating to granulometric analyses and can support you by fulfilling your needs for analysis and expertise :
+FILAB is able to provide its technical know-how relating to granulometric analysis and can support you by fulfilling your needs for analysis and expertise :

 - Granulometric analysis (particle size distribution, D50 measurement…)